apache/drill/_docs/odbc-jdbc-interfaces/010-interfaces-introduction.md

 MapR provides ODBC drivers for Windows, Mac OS X, and Linux.
-It is recommended that you install the latest version of Apache Drill with the latest version of the Drill ODBC driver.
+It is recommended that you install the latest version of Apache Drill with the latest version of the MapR Drill ODBC driver.

-For example, if you have Apache Drill 0.8 and a Drill ODBC driver installed on your machine, and then you upgrade to Apache Drill 1.0, do not assume that the Drill ODBC driver installed on your machine will work with the new version of Apache Drill.
-Install the latest available Drill ODBC driver to ensure that the two components work together.
+For example, if you have Apache Drill 0.8 and a MapR Drill ODBC driver installed on your machine, and then you upgrade to Apache Drill 1.0, do not assume that the MapR Drill ODBC driver installed on your machine will work with the new version of Apache Drill.
+Install the latest available MapR Drill ODBC driver to ensure that the two components work together.

-You can access the latest Drill ODBC drivers in the following location:
+You can access the latest MapR Drill ODBC drivers in the following location:

 <http://package.mapr.com/tools/MapR-ODBC/MapR_Drill/MapRDrill_odbc>